Last updated: 8 April 2026

 Fees

 Trust Wallet is free to download and use.
-The wallet earns revenue through swap fee spreads when you use the built-in DEX — these fees are not shown as a separate line item, which is a transparency concern.
+The wallet earns revenue through swap fee spreads when you use the built in DEX. these fees are not shown as a separate line item, which is a transparency concern.
 Network gas fees apply as normal.
 Staking rewards are passed directly to users with no fee cut taken by Trust Wallet.

 The breadth of blockchain support is genuinely impressive.
 Managing Bitcoin, Ethereum, BNB Chain, and Solana assets in a single mobile app with a unified portfolio view is convenient.
 The DApp browser lets you access DeFi protocols on supported chains without leaving the app.

-The depth of experience on any single chain is not as polished as a chain-specific wallet.
+The depth of experience on any single chain is not as polished as a chain specific wallet.
 Phantom is a better Solana experience.
 MetaMask is more deeply integrated with Ethereum DeFi.
 But for users who move across chains frequently, Trust Wallet’s coverage wins.

 Who Should Use Trust Wallet

-Mobile-first users who hold assets across multiple blockchains.
+Mobile first users who hold assets across multiple blockchains.
 Users who want staking and DeFi access without multiple apps.
-Users comfortable with software-only security who do not require hardware wallet support.
+Users comfortable with software only security who do not require hardware wallet support.
 Those new to crypto who want a single app that covers most of what they will encounter.

 Final Verdict

-Trust Wallet is the strongest multi-chain mobile wallet available.
-Its 100-blockchain coverage, built-in staking, and DApp browser make it the most versatile free wallet for mobile users.
+Trust Wallet is the strongest multichain mobile wallet available.
+Its 100 blockchain coverage, built in staking, and DApp browser make it the most versatile free wallet for mobile users.
 The lack of hardware wallet integration means it is not ideal for cold storage of large holdings.
 The Binance ownership is worth noting but has not translated into any documented privacy or security incidents.
-For multi-chain mobile access, it is the top pick.
+For multichain mobile access, it is the top pick.

 The Daily Brief by TCB